Daikatana: Plot

 The group finds a sorcerer named Musilde who offers to recharge the Daikatana if Hiro, Superfly, and Mikiko can save his village from the black plague.
-To do this, the group must defeat the necromancer Nharre, reassemble the Purifier, a magical sword, and use it to restore King Gharroth's sanity so that he may use the sword to put an end to the plague.
-When King Gharroth recharges the Daikatana, Hiro and his allies time jump again, finally ending up in 2030, where San Francisco has fallen to gangs and martial law has been declared by the military and the Mishima.
+To do this, the group must defeat the necromancer Nharre, reassemble a holy sword called the Purifier, and use it to restore King Gharroth's sanity so that he may use the sword to end the plague.
+When King Gharroth recharges the Daikatana, Hiro and his allies time jump again to the year 2030.
+San Francisco has fallen to gangs and martial law has been declared by the military and Mishima.

 The trio fights their way through a naval base where the Mishima is working on weapons.
 The ghost of Usagi enters Hiro's body and gives him full control over the Daikatana.
-With Usagi's knowledge and skills with the sword, Hiro slays Mishima.
+With Usagi's knowledge and sword skills, Hiro slays Mishima.
 One of the Daikatana disappears, as its timeline no longer exists.

-Mikiko steals the remaining Daikatana and kills Superfly, revealing that the feudal Ebihara clan was just as evil as the Mishimas.
+Mikiko steals the remaining Daikatana and kills Superfly, revealing that the feudal Ebihara clan was just as evil as the Mishima clan.
 She announces her intentions to use the Daikatana to restore the honor of her ancient clan and take over the world.
 Hiro defeats and kills Mikiko, then uses the Daikatana to fix history once and for all.
-The Daikatana is never found in 2455, the viral plague is cured in 2030, the Mishima never take over the world, and Hiro exiles himself to a forgotten corner of the space-time continuum, safeguarding the Daikatana to ensure that it never falls into the hands of evil.
+The altered timeline concludes: the Daikatana is never found in 2455, the viral plague is cured in 2030, the Mishima clan never takes over the world, and Hiro exiles himself to a forgotten corner of the space-time continuum, safeguarding the Daikatana to ensure that it never falls into evil hands.